psu-epl/psu-epl.github.com/doc/equip/shop/miterSaw/index.md

 - You can find the full manual [here][fullManual].

 ## Machine Safety
 This is a big spinning saw.
-It can easily cut off a finger or throw metal chips into people's eyes (even if you aren't cutting metal).
+It can easily cut off a finger or throw metal chips into people's eyes (even if you aren't cutting metal), or grab loose things.

 - Always wear safety glasses when working with or around this machine.
+    - Your reading glasses are not safety glasses!
 - Always keeps your hands away from the blade while using this machine.
 - Always tie back or tuck in long hair, jewelry, long sleeves, et cetera that could get caught in the blade.
 - Never put any part of your body in the path of the blade.